 Locality pay is considered basic pay for purposes of: retirement deductions and benefits; life insurance premiums and benefits; premium pay and premium pay limitations; severance pay; advances in pay; lump-sum payments for accrued and accumulated annual leave; post differentials under 5 U.S.C.
 5925(a) and danger pay allowances under 5 U.S.C.
 5928 under certain circumstances; recruitment, relocation, and retention incentive payments, supervisory differentials, and extended assignment incentives; performance-based cash awards when such awards are computed as a percentage of an employee’s rate of basic pay; GS pay administration provisions (for example, GS promotion provisions) to the extent provided in 5 CFR 531 subpart B; pay administration provisions for prevailing rate employees which consider rates of basic pay under the GS pay system in setting pay under certain circumstances; grade and pay retention to the extent provided in 5 CFR 536; and for other provisions as specified in other statutes or OPM regulations, and payments or benefits equivalent to those listed above under other legal authorities.

 Eligibility for locality pay is based on where an employee works, not on where he or she lives.
-Locality pay entitlement does not transfer with an employee who moves from one pay zone to another.
 Relocating employees receive the rate of pay applying in their new duty stations.
 Employees on details to a different pay area continue receiving their current salaries while on such assignments.
 The key is the employee’s official duty station of record; the employee receives the salary paid there.

-Employees who receive special pay rates that exceed what they would get under the locality pay formula continue to receive the full amount of their special adjustments.
-They do not get extra pay due to locality increases until the locality pay in their areas exceeds any special rates they already are receiving, at which time the special rate becomes moot.
+Employees who receive special pay rates that exceed what they would get under the locality pay formula continue to receive the full amount of their special rate adjustments.
+They do not get extra pay due to locality increases unless the locality pay in their areas exceeds their special rate, at which time the special rate becomes moot.

 The pay law allows, but does not require, the President to extend locality pay to certain categories of employees not in the General Schedule.
 These include administrative law judges, contract appeals board members, and Executive Branch positions where the rate of basic pay is capped at the pay rate authorized for Level IV of the Executive Schedule.
 In practice, Presidents have granted eligible employees the same locality increases as GS employees since the system’s creation.